robertonetti/yeast-cascade-mutation-simulator/README.md

 #### Binary tree classes:
 ![Nodes](images/Nodes.png)

 ### 3.3.
-Structure of the Simulator:
+Implementation of the Simulator:
-The simulation is divided in two main steps: \
+The simulation is divided in the following way: \
 **Step 1 (Simulation)**: effective simulation of the cell divisions; \
-**Step 2 (Reconstruction)**: reconstruction of the mutated sequences of the last cell generation or the cell at the end of a selected pathway.
+**Step 2 (Reconstruction)**: reconstruction of the mutated sequences of the last cell generation or the cell at the end of a selected pathway, starting from **Step 1**;
+**Step 3 (Visualization)**: here we use the information collected during **Step 1**, to visualize (for each chromosome of the last generaiton of cells) the number of "cumulated mutations/rearrangements".

 #### 3.3.1.
 Step 1 (Simulation):
-In this step we start with a Wild Type cell.
-After initializing the class according to the given parameters, we simulate its division up to the selected number of generations.
-For each cell division we randomly extract the number and types of mutational events occurring in the respective two daughters (during the considered division).
+In this step we start initializing a Wild Type cell (**WT_Cell** class) and a node (**Node** class).
+After initializing the the cell according to the given parameters, we assign it to the node.
+The node will be the root of the binary tree.
+Next we simulate the cell division up to the selected number of generations.
+After each cell division we randomly extract the number of mutations/rearrangements (from a Poisson distribution as default) occurring in the two doughter cells.
+For each mutational event we then extract its type (according to some weights) among the possible: **Deletion**, **Insertion**, **Translocation**, **TranslocationReciprocation**, **Duplication**, **PointwiseDeletion**, **PointwiseInsertion** and **PointwiseReplacement**.
 The events will be stored in the attribute: **MUT_Cell.events**.
+After **Step 1**, a binary tree is obtained that stores at each node the events that occurred in the corresponding cell between the previous and the next division.

+#### 3.3.2.
+Step 2 (Reconstruction):
+The purpose of **Step 2** is to use the event lists collected in **Step 1** to reconstruct the DNA sequences that actually have mutated (in the last generation of cells) from the Wild Type.
+This process is carried out starting form the root node, using the contained WT cell to reconstruct the two daughters, and repeating the procedure up to the last generation of cell.

-##### 3.3.1.1 Step 1 (Data Visualization):
+##### 3.3.3.
+Step 3 (Data Visualization):
-Before launching **Step 1**, it is possible to choose whether the simulation should keep track of the information needed to visualize the result.
+The aim of **Step 3** is to give a representation of the number of "cumulated mutations/rearrangements" of each sequence.
+The process is carried out as in **Step 2** starting from the root and expanding up to the leaves.
 The data visualization consists of highlighting the positions of the resulting chromosomes that have undergone multiple rearrangements/mutations, as can be seen in the following image:
 ![Visualization](images/Visualization.png)
 Is it possible to activate this option setting in the initialization of the class **Simulator()**:
 ```python